reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 37-45
 ```

-* Line 39: Alice computes her hand, but does not declassify it.
+* Line 39: Alice computes her hand but does not declassify it.
 * Line 40: Alice computes a commitment to her hand.
 We've added a secret "salt" value that was generated by the `random` function, which we'll reveal later.
 * Line 41: Alice declassifies the commitment.
 * Line 43: Alice publishes the commitment.